asadorakzaii/random-color-generator/README.md

 # random-color-generator
-In this beginner project we are create random color generator and change backgroung color random.
+In this beginner project we are create random color generator and change background color randomly.